aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/custom-templates.md

 _structured_configuration_variable_name: structured_configuration_variable_value {{ some_variable }}
 ```

-At runtime, `eos_designs` searches for custom templates in several locations, therefore, custom templates should be saved in one of these locations:
+At runtime, `eos_designs` searches for custom templates in several locations; therefore, custom templates should be saved in one of these locations:

 ```text
 <path to users AVD implementation>/playbooks/templates/templates/<template name>